Fun with pseudo-elements

 The other day I ended up on MDN page

-property.
-I noticed something new: the attr()
+for the content property.
+I noticed something new: the attr() value.

-value returns the value of the attribute
+The attr() value returns the value of the attribute

 on the element as a string.
 I can make a context hover for external

-links to display thier href
+links to display thier href by doing something like this:

 1 | a { position: relative; } |